-Making your way through the booking process of a budget airline can sometimes be a frustrating process; the price you see at the beginning of the booking is very rarely the price you end up paying, and being aware of this is important.
-Upsells vary from airline or airline, and are always altering.
+Making your way through the booking process of a budget airline can sometimes be a frustrating process; the price you see at the beginning of the booking is very rarely the price you end up paying, and being aware of this is important as it makes it harder to find cheap flights.
+Upsells vary from airline or airline and are always altering.
 If two or more people are booking it is common practice to allocate them separate seats unless they wish to pay to sit together.
 Whether you need to do this and feel it’s worth the extra money is entirely up to you!
 Baggage allowances are also changing regularly, with airlines now not allowing cabin luggage that isn’t defined as a “small personal bag”.
-It may be more cost effective to take part in any ‘priority boarding’ schemes offered that contain checked luggage as part of the deal, rather than paying separately.
+It may be more cost-effective to take part in any ‘priority boarding’ schemes offered that contain checked luggage as part of the deal, rather than paying separately.
 Priority schemes such as Ryanair’s are capped however in terms of numbers of passengers that can use them, so getting in early is wise.
-Also be very aware of check in charges and check in dates.
+Also, be very aware of check-in charges and check-in dates.
 Missing these, or failing to print boarding cards, can be very costly.

 Look for error fares

 We all make mistakes, and airlines are no exception!
-The great thing is that if you can find their mistakes, it’s possible to get some seriously cheap flights.
+The great thing is that if you can find their mistakes, you’re on your way to finding a cheap flight.
 Human error, currency conversion miscalculations and failure to add on fees and fuel surcharges are all factors in flights being priced wrongly.
 The best way to find out about them is simply to look for them…or to join our club of course.
 Any abnormalities in pricing are usually picked up by Skyscanner searches or specialist sites, and we’ve got a full guide on error fares here to help you.
 Error fares are usually honoured, but in the rare instances that they’re not refunds will be given.
-It is wise however to wait until this is confirmed before booking anything non refundable, such as hotels
+It is wise however to wait until this is confirmed before booking anything non-refundable, such as hotels

 Does booking separate connecting flights work?